 The film’s director is a cool choice.
 Her name is Cathy Yan, and she’s a business school grad who became a journalist (with jobs at the Los Angeles Times and the Wall Street Journal) before becoming a filmmaker.
 Yan’s first feature, DEAD PIGS, debuted at Sundance 2018 to glowing reviews.
 The Shanghai-set story looks at family and cultural changes in China.
 Margot Robbie reportedly specifically wanted Yan to direct BIRDS OF PREY.

-One of the most interesting details about the movie is the full title: BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN).
-Robbie first revealed the info via Instagram.
-That long title suggests that Harley really gets to come into her own in the new story — and that’s what we all want!
+Margot Robbie revealed the original title via Instagram: BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN).
+But when the film opened in theatres in February, the official title changed to the simpler HARLEY QUINN: BIRDS OF PREY.
+Both titles suggest that Harley really gets to come into her own in the new story — and that’s what we all want!

 The Birds of Prey Story